olugt/PromoCodesAspNetCoreWebApi/PromoCodesAspNetCoreWebApi/PromoCodesAspNetCoreWebApi.WebApi/README.md

 ﻿To run this project/solution locally, the "PromoCodesAspNetCoreWebApi.WebApi" web API project should made the startup project.
+IIS Express should be chosen to run the project, for ease, even though the project has a Dockerfile (which has not been edited).

 Already, I used localdb for the database and the connection string in the appsettings.json file.